panrosk/acai_travel/README.md

 This exercise demonstrates how structured LLM outputs can orchestrate multi-agent reasoning using clean Go architecture.

-Although only three stages were required, we intentionally separated the **information extractor** into its own endpoint to help debugging and future extensibility.
+Although only three stages were required, we intentionally separated the **information extractor** into its own usecase to help debugging and future extensibility.

 A **minimal test suite** is included to validate integration with LLMs and ensure correct behavior of agent workflows.
 However, full test coverage was deemed **out of scope** for this prototype and is not exhaustive.